Tampa Bay area: Minor League baseball

-The area is also home to several affiliates of the Gulf Coast League, a rookie league in which many young players gain their first experience in professional baseball.
+The area is also home to several affiliates of the Florida Complex League, a rookie league in which young players gain their first experience in professional baseball.

 Basketball

-The Tampa Bay area does not have a basketball team in the NBA; the Orlando Magic are the closest team to the area, 85 miles east.
+The Tampa Bay area does not have a professional basketball team.
+The Orlando Magic is the closest NBA team to the area, 85 miles east.
 The Toronto Raptors made Tampa their temporary home prior to the 2020–21 NBA season during the COVID-19 pandemic, necessitated by restrictions on travel between Canada and the United States that were in effect.
 Their "home" games were played at Amalie Arena.

-The Tampa Bay area has had several teams in minor basketball leagues.
-The Tampa Bay Titans play in The Basketball League (TBL).
-Their home games are played at Pasco–Hernando State College.
-The St. Pete Tide and the Tampa Gunners play in the Florida Basketball Association (FBA).
-The Tide's home games are played at St. Petersburg Catholic High School, and the Gunners are a travel team.
+The Tampa Bay area had several teams in minor basketball leagues.
+The Tampa Bay Titans played in The Basketball League (TBL) from 2019 to 2022.
+Their home games were played at Pasco–Hernando State College.
+The St. Pete Tide and the Tampa Gunners played in the Florida Basketball Association (FBA).
+The Tide's home games were played at St. Petersburg Catholic High School, and the Gunners were a travel team.